-fact which isn’t lost on a young professional couple and their small dog, residing in a bright three-bedroom corner suite in the east end of the burgeoning community.
+fact which isn’t lost on a young professional couple and their small dog, residing in a bright three-bedroom corner suite in the east end of the community.

-Linda painted the kitchen pure white to complement the light gray that she chose for the rest of the home.
+In keeping with the bright and airy design of the home, Linda chose pure white for the kitchen.
+For the rest of the home, she opted for light gray.
 “It’s very warm with a slight gray undertone and works as a lovely neutral, complementing the various colors, wood tones, and the white of the kitchen,” says Linda.

 Wood tones were generously incorporated throughout the space, at the request of the homeowners.
 “We designed a custom built-in wine bar for the dining area, which is great for entertaining but also provides a great storage solution for them,” says Linda.
 “This balanced beautifully with the custom barn door we had made in similar tones.”
 The custom wine bar and barn door are splurge items and the costs are countered by less expensive furnishings, accessories, and lighting.